openshift/lightspeed-console/README.md

 `yarn run lint`.

-The stylelint config disallows hex colors since these cause problems with dark mode (starting in OpenShift console 4.11).
-You should use the [PatternFly global CSS variables](https://patternfly-react-main.surge.sh/developer-resources/global-css-variables#global-css-variables) for colors instead.
+The stylelint config disallows hex colors since these cause problems with dark mode.
+You should use the
+[PatternFly global CSS variables](https://patternfly-react-main.surge.sh/developer-resources/global-css-variables#global-css-variables) for colors instead.